matthewpalmer/Charter/README.md

 and it’s going to change pretty quickly over the coming weeks.
 It might not be the best use of your time to do it *right now*, but open an issue and we can track it.

-**What's next?**
+**What’s next?**

-I’ll mainly be tracking what I’m working on in the issues for this repo, but roughly
+I’m going to be trying to do the whole [Artsy](http://artsy.net) “Open Source by Default” thing, so I’ll mainly track what’s coming up in the Github issues for this repo, but roughly

 * Add a backend so we can get faster list updates (and open source it)
 * Clean up the front end codebase
+* Fix bugs
 * Add new features